Glossary

 What is hook rate?

-Hook rate is calculated by dividing 3-second video views by impressions and multiplying by 100.
-So if an ad earns 30,000 three-second views from 1,000,000 impressions, the hook rate is 3 percent.
-Some platforms expose a near-equivalent metric using plays at a few seconds or a hold-rate breakdown, but the principle is the same: of everyone who saw the ad, what share stayed past the opening.
+Hook rate is 3-second video views divided by impressions, multiplied by 100.
+So an ad that earns 300,000 three-second views from 1,000,000 impressions has a hook rate of 30 percent.
+Some platforms expose a near-equivalent metric using plays at a few seconds or a hold-rate breakdown, but the principle is the same: of everyone who was served the ad, what share stayed past the opening.

 What is a good hook rate?

-On short-form paid social a hook rate around 25 to 30 percent is generally considered strong, with anything above 30 percent excellent and below 20 percent a sign the opening needs work.
-Benchmarks vary by platform, placement, audience temperature and how the metric is counted, so the most reliable benchmark is your own account history - compare a new creative against your recent averages rather than a generic number.
+On short-form paid social, a hook rate of 25 to 30 percent is generally considered strong, 30 to 40 percent excellent, and above 40 percent elite - a level the algorithm tends to reward with cheaper delivery.
+Below 20 percent is a sign the opening needs work.
+Benchmarks vary by platform, placement, audience temperature and how the metric is counted, so the most reliable benchmark is your own account history rather than a generic number.

 What is the difference between hook rate and thumb-stop rate?